riyatiwari1919/My_Portfolio/README.md

 # My_Portfolio
-This website contains the information about and my projects.
+This website contains the information about me and my projects.